sojith/autonomous-car/README.md

 3. Also, code ESP32 to host a webserver(an http endpoint).
 The requests coming to the http endpoint will contain the instructions to control the RC car (front, back, left, right and duration)
 4. The code that makes the car autonomous - uses a camera to locate your car/target; calculates the movements required by the car to reach the target; and then sends adequate requests to ESP32 webserver

-TL;DR .
+<ins>TL;DR</ins> .
 Hack the remote with ESP32.
 Algorithm to determine the position of the car, and decide its movement.
 Algorithm then coded in python.
 Uses OpenCV and basic maths (coordinate geometry)

 ## In Detail